william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 #### Context Concerning the Dataset from the Oregon Department of Forestry
-The dataset that we found and decided to use was a dataset from the Oregon Department of Forestry.
+The dataset that we decided to use was from the Oregon Department of Forestry.
 The raw dataset has 7,884 distinct rows of data about sold logs over the course of 15 years, from 2000 to 2015.
 It also contains some data from 2016, but because the data is incomplete for that year we decided against using it as part of our analysis and final dataset.
 (We will talk more about our computational process below).
 The raw dataset has seven different variables tracked for each column, with those variables being:
 1. The **Year** it was sold
 2. The **Quarter** it was sold in that year
 3. what **Region** the log came from